ShivMoh/Tempus_Fugit/README.md

    - Navigate to the Application Tab.
    - Locate and delete the session cookie under `http://localhost`...

+Note that the application only initializes menuitems and employees.
+To see bill on bill tab, please create one or more using the cash register interface.

 ## CSS Loading Issues

 If the webpage styling isn't appearing, perform these steps: